 Steven Kellis has been in practice for more than two decades, and he has made it his mission to assist those citizens who have been charged with DUI.
-Prior to transitioning into the role of defense attorney, Steven was employed as a local prosecutor.
-It is through this experience that he has developed a unique understanding of the inner workings of the local court system and developed strong relationships with the people who work in that system.
+Before transitioning into the role of defense attorney, Steven was employed as a local prosecutor.
+Through this experience, he has developed a unique understanding of the inner workings of the local court system and developed strong relationships with the people who work in that system.

 When you choose Steven E. Kellis to represent you in court, you can rest assured that you will have the best defense possible.
 His professional drive and tenacity set him apart from other DUI lawyers, and his clients are proud to say the same.
 Call our office today at (215) 977-4183 to schedule a free, no-obligation case evaluation with your Lebanon County DUI lawyer.